jonkelly5/Biosphere2AWSChatbot/README.md

 8. `cdk deploy`
  - Confirm the infrstrucutre changes with "Y"
  - This will take 5-10 minutes to deploy
+9. Add the .txt files from the KiroStreeringAndKnowedgeBase folder to the biosphere2stack-docsbucket S3 bucket

 # Testing